AJ-Work-Smoothie/P1AM-SERIAL_Doubler/README.md

 All of these definitions are updated in the variants.h & .cpp accordingly.
 Please note, **I2C will no longer function, and the only free available pin on the module is Pin #7.** We are using all of the available expansion pins for enabling the use of the second P1AM-Serial module.

+## Adapter Assembly and Installation:

+Obviously through-hole pin headers couldn't be use as the pins connections needed to be rearranged for the secondary module.
+So "splayed leg" 2.54mm pitch pin headers were used instead.
+The "splayed leg" male pin headers are available for purchase from Digikey, manufacturer part # M20-8771042, Digikey part # 952-3263-ND.
+The female pin headers are just your normal headers with the pins splayed out manually with a pair of pliers.
+It only takes a minute or two to do.